wilberquito/Paradigms-and-Programming-Languages/Haskell/Session2.md

 The first parameter is a function (of type `a -> a`) and the second is that same `a`.
 The function can also be `Int -> Int` or `String -> String` or whatever.
-But then, the second parameter to also has to be of that type.
+But then, the second parameter also has to be of that type.

 ## Lambdas